Klapperkop Nature Reserve

 Klapperkop Nature Reserve is a nature reserve of some 460 ha in Pretoria, Gauteng, which was established in 1898.
 It is managed by the Department of Nature Conservation.
 Fort Klapperkop, completed in 1897, is situated inside the reserve.
 The reserve is named for the prominent Klapperkop, a hill (or kopje) vegetated with klapper trees (Strychnos pungens) on its northern slopes.

 Activities

 It has become popular with cyclists, joggers and sightseers.
 Self-guided hikes are permitted.

 Visiting hours and safety

-Despite the recommended daylight visiting hours, the two entrances in Johann Rissik Drive are not currently closed at night.
-This has however come under review due to repeated crime incidents.
-Criminals posing as joggers have in the past robbed visitors during the day, and occupants of cars have been attacked at view sites.
+Despite the recommended daylight visiting hours, Johann Rissik Drive was formerly accessible as a thoroughfare at any hour.
+This however came under review due to repeated crime incidents.
+Criminals posing as joggers robbed visitors during the day, and occupants of cars were attacked at view sites.
 As of 2018, three gangs were believed to be targeting visitors to the reserve, and 30 muggings were recorded in a fortnight.
+The two entrances in Johann Rissik Drive are currently closed at night.